zekollari/TopoZeko/README.txt

 % -------------------------------------------------------------------------------------- %
 % -------------------------------------- Reference ------------------------------------- %
 % -------------------------------------------------------------------------------------- %
-Zekollari, H. (?), A MATLAB function for 3-D and 4-D topographical visualisation in geosciences, Journal.
+Zekollari, H. (accepted), A MATLAB function for 3-D and 4-D topographical visualisation in geosciences, SoftwareX.

 Consult this manuscript for various examples, applications and documentation of the TopoZeko function.